 We’ve partnered with Autodesk to ensure a seamless experience when using Fusion 360 and the Othermill together.
 An Othermill CAM post-processor is included by default with Fusion 360, and a tool library is available for download from our website.

 This guide covers the basics of Fusion 360, with a particular focus on CAM.
 You’ll need some experience designing with 3D CAD tools, or you’ll need to go through the basic Fusion 360 tutorials.
 You’ll also need some experience with feeds and speeds as well as knowledge of other CAM terminology like stepover, stepdown, etc.

 You can download Fusion 360 from the website.

-If you’re new to Fusion 360 or 3D CAD in general, you may want to start with the Fusion 101 Training materials.
-Fusion 360 also provides integrated step-by-step tutorials.
-To access these tutorials, click the Help menu and select “Step-By-Step Tutorials.”
+If you’re new to Fusion 360 or 3D CAD in general, you may want to start with their video training materials.

 When Fusion 360 opens, you’ll be asked to sign in or create an Autodesk account.
 Once signed in, Fusion 360 will open a new, blank document.